RxSwiftCommunity/FirebaseRxSwiftExtensions/README.md

             }
         }

+You can authenicate your application relatively easily with `rx_auth(email: String, password: String)`

+More authentication methods to come!

 ## Convenience methods

     You can check if a snapshot has a value or not by these two extension methods

 ## Author